magnus-eriksson/validator/README.md

 $v->addRuleset(new MyRules);
 ```

-Now you're ready to validate your data with your new rule: `myCoolRule:something`.
+Now you're ready to validate your data with your new rule:

+    $rules = [
+        'field_name': ['myCoolRule:someOptionalArgument']
+    ];

 You can add multiple rulesets to your validation instance.
 In case several rules in different ruleset shares the same name, the rule from the first registered ruleset will be used.
 This also means that none of the default rules can be overridden.

+## Note
+If you have any questions, suggestions or issues, let me know!

+Happy coding!